craigwashere/100-Days-of-Python/README.md

 Day 56:		starts with template web development in Flask, this is a resume web page.

 Day 57:		further expands on template development using Jinja by building a blog page.
+Day 58:		crash course in HTML and css writing a fictional "tindog" web page.

+Day 59:		blog webpage with templates with Flask/Jinja.

+Day 60:		login for the blog page using forms.

+Day 61:		login form example with validation, displays separate pages for successful vs. unsuccessful login.